 You may be surprised that the capacitors aren't too big.
 This is due to the high switching frequency.
 It is important that they are good quality ones and must be rated for 105 degrees operation.
 Ripple current rating and low ESR (equivalent series resistance) is very important for any switching supply.
 In my opinion, 5000uF per rail is enough.

 C - Control Circuitry

 The controller IC is an SG3525.
 It comprises all the necessary subsystems to generate a fixed frequency, compare with a reference to modulate its pulse width and drive two outputs without overlapping.
 It works from 8 to 35V and filtering in the supply is recommended, as shown.
+The relay only switches low current (the supply to the controller), and only needs to be rated for a couple of amps.
 As stated above, you can connect the outputs directly to the gate resistors of the MOSFETs if you don't want to include the bipolar stages.

 The resistor RT and capacitor CT fix the oscillation frequency.
 Experimentation showed me that about 35kHz produces good results with my transformer.
-Another capacitor, Css fixes the "slow start" time - when you turn on the system, the pulse width increases from 0 up to the steady value, thus limiting the "inrush" current, a very good feature to avoid "thumps" in the speaker and protect the electrical installation.
+Another capacitor, Css fixes the 'soft start' time - when you turn on the system, the pulse width increases from 0 up to the steady value, thus limiting the inrush current, a very good feature to avoid thumps in the speaker and protect the electrical installation.
 It has also a shutdown pin that allows control of the SMPS from an external signal (REMOTE from the head unit, for example).

 This is the most critical part of the design, and you have two options, buying a commercial unit with the required power rating and turns ratio (hard to find, only a single supplier found at the time of writing), or wind your own.